dfinity/ICRC/ICRCs/ICRC-22/ICRC-22.md

 value = ... ; FIX Candid encoded value syntax
 ```

-// FIX: We should default the network to ICP's mainnet current value when omitted
-The `network` defaults to the identifier `737ba355e855bd4b61279056603e0550` for ICP mainnet.
-When the network identifier is left out, the prefix of a URI would thus be `icp::<contract_address>/exec/<transaction>?` for the current ICP mainnet.
-The interpretation of what "current mainnet" is is left to the client.
-It should refer to the currently active key for mainnet, which can only change in the event of an NNS recovery after a large desaster event that destroys the NNS private threshold key, and thus is considered very stable.

-An encoding specifier as initial element of query string defines the kind of encoding used for the parameters.
-ICRC-22 defines only the encoding `plain`.
-We envision a future ICRC that uses Candid for encoding any list of parameters, indicated through the `candid` constant.
-If omitted, the encoding defaults to the `plain` encoding.
-// Do we need to distinguish between payment and generic method defined here?

 The grammar productions not further specified above can be looked up in the syntax specification for URIs in RFC 3986 \[BFM05\].
 Note that the production `transaction` above is part of the path and `parameters` part of the query string and the according constraints of RFC 3986 apply. // FIX

+The `network` defaults to the identifier `737ba355e855bd4b61279056603e0550` for ICP mainnet following the approach defined by CAIP for specifying blockchain networks.
+When the network identifier is left out, the network defaults to the current ICP mainnet.
+In this default case, the prefix of a URI would thus be `icp::icrc22:<contract_address>?`.
+The interpretation of what "current mainnet" is is left to the client.
+Semantically, it should refer to the currently active public key for mainnet,.
+This key can only change in the event of an NNS recovery after a large desaster event that destroys the NNS private threshold key, and thus the key is considered very stable and unlikely to ever change.

-The `network_identifier` uniquely identifies the ICP network to make the transaction on.
+The `network` uniquely identifies the ICP network to make the transaction on.
 Following the ideas of the Chain Agnostic Standards Alliance \[Cha24\] of having a standardized way of referring to any blockchain network, ICP uses the following mechanism for referring to ICP mainnet or any other ICP-based network that may be available in the future, such as testnets or private networks based on the ICP protocol stack ("UTOPIA" private networks).
 The network is identified by a prefix of the the Base16 (HEX) encoding of the SHA256 hash of the binary representation of the DER-encoded public key of the network.
 In case of a *well-known public network*, an 8-character prefix of the key hash can be used as network identifier, for private networks, a 32-character prefix is used to represent the network.
 Currently, only ICP mainnet qualifies as a well-known public network, in the future public testnets might be eligible also to be well-known public networks.
 For ICP mainnet, the public key of the network is the NNS public key:
 ```
 308182301d060d2b0601040182dc7c0503010201060c2b0601040182dc7c05030201036100814c0e6ec71fab583b08bd81373c255c3c371b2e84863c98a4f1e08b74235d14fb5d9c0cd546d9685f913a0c0b2cc5341583bf4b4392e467db96d65b9bb4cb717112f8472e0d5a4d14505ffd7484b01291091c5f87b98883463f98091a0baaae